Extinction(s): Release

 On July 2, 2018, the band announced that the new album will be entitled Extinction(s), and released "Incinerate", the first single of Extinction(s).
 On September 18, 2018, the band revealed the release date, tracklist and artwork for Extinction(s), which would be released on November 23, 2018, through Century Media.
 A lyric video of the second single "Survivalist" was available for streaming on September 28, 2018.
 A music video of the song "One with the Sun" was released on November 15, 2018.

 The band commented on Extinction(s):

 Extinction(s) is full of venom toward the wrongs of the world, fighting back against the precarious position civilization is in, determined to effect some kind of change.
 The inevitability of death, loss, and tragedy is a persistent theme throughout Extinction(s), deep within the band's most profound and hard-hitting lyrics thus far.

 The band also elaborated on the song "Incinerate":

 "Incinerate" brings the raw aggression and heaviness of our early material while also showcasing elements of where we've gone as a band since.
 Lyrically, it is meant to be a song of unity in a time of great polarization around the world.
 We are constantly being told to not like our neighbor because they might have different views.
 The theme is a faith in humanity to come together and combat and rid the world of those that are intentionally dividing us.

+The third and final single "One with the Sun" was released on November 15, 2018, alongside an official music video.
+A fourth and final music video was later released for the song "No Reprisal" on February 20, 2019.